 Kinesio taping effect on quadriceps strength and lower limb function of healthy individuals: A blinded, controlled, randomized, clinical trial

-One article on PainSci cites de Jesus 2016: The Dubious Science of Kinesiology Tape
+One page on PainSci cites de Jesus 2016: The Dubious Science of Kinesiology Tape

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.